TranscryptOrg/parcel-transformer-transcrypt/README.md

 ### Notes
 This has been tested with:
-- Linux Ubuntu 18
+- Linux Mint 19/Ubuntu 18
 - Windows 10
-- Python/Transcrypt version 3.9
+- macOS Monterey
-- Python/Transcrypt version 3.7
+- Python/Transcrypt version 3.7 & 3.9
-- Node version 16
+- Node versions 14, 15, 16
-- Node version 14
-- npm version 8
+- npm versions 6, 7, 8
-- npm version 6

 If you are using Linux and start getting errors stating *"No space left on device"*, see the Parcel website for [how to fix it](https://parceljs.org/features/development/#linux%3A-no-space-left-on-device).